Nash Equilbria for Quadratic Voting: Statement of Main Results

 Our main results concern the structure of equilibria in the game described in the previous section when the number $N$ of agents is large, and the implications for the efficiency of QV.

-\subsection{Characterization of equilibrium in the zero mean case}
+\subsubsection{Characterization of equilibrium in the zero mean case}

-The structure of a type-symmetric Bayes-Nash equilibrium differs radically depending on whether $\mu=0$ or $\mu\neq0$.
-The case of $\mu =0$, although non-generic, is of particular interest because in some elections, for instance, when two candidates are vying for an elected office, the alternatives may be tailored so that an approximate population balance is achieved \citep{ledyardvote}.
+The structure of a Nash equilibrium differs radically depending on whether $\mu=0$ or $\mu\neq0$.
+The case $\mu =0$ is of particular interest because in some elections -- for instance, when two candidates are vying for an elected office -- the alternatives may be tailored so that an approximate population balance is achieved \cite{ledyardvote}.